ismet55555/CompTIA_Linux_Plus_Notes/README.md

 ## Access Control Lists (ACLs)

 - Enable a more granular level of control than simply using file permissions
-- Can set access to multple groups on one directory
+- Can set access to multiple groups on one directory

 - `getfacl`
   - Useful when retrieveing the ACLs of files and directories